mysociety/appg-membership/readme.md

 This is handled through automatic matching to people.json - and a spelling reconciliation tool.

+### Ineligible Person IDs

+The system maintains a list of ineligible person IDs in `models.py` - these are MPs who cannot be part of any APPG (e.g - government whips).
+When person IDs are assigned, any member or officer matching an ineligible person ID will automatically have their `removed` field set to `True`.
+This ensures they are excluded from the final dataset export while maintaining the historical record of their involvement.

 ## Updating When a New APPG Register is Released

 When a new APPG register is published, follow these steps to update the system: